microsoftarchive/iot-journey/docs/06-ad-hoc-exploration.md

 - Ad hoc exploration is generally "user initiated," meaning the user submits a query (or perhaps logs into a dashboard), versus having the system detect a condition and notify the user.
 - Some latency may be acceptable, in making event data available for ad hoc queries.
 For example, it might take 5 minutes to index the data.

 	> We don't include critical alerts and other real-time processing under ad hoc exploration.
-See the [real-time processing][real-time-milestone] milestone.

 ## Fabrikam requirements

-:memo: For more about our Fabrikam scenario, see [Introducing the Journey](00-introducing-the-journey.md).
+:memo: For more about our Fabrikam scenario, see [About the Reference Implementation][reference-impl].

 Here are the specific requirements for our scenario: